top of page

 The Struggle is the land of broken promises and crushed dreams.
 The Struggle is a cold sweat.
 The Struggle is where your guts boil so much that you feel like you are going to spit blood.

 This is an account from someone who took his company public with only 6 weeks of cash left in the bank.
-Horowitz has a tremendous amount of mental resilience, nerves of steel, and can handle psychological pressure that would absolutely crush most people.
+Horowitz has a tremendous amount of mental resilience, nerves of steel, and can handle psychological pressure that would crush most people.
 When someone like that tells you it feels like your guts are boiling, you could spit blood, and you can't hear anything but your own pain, please believe that it is really bad.

 Here are 6 examples of parallels between Horowitz's Struggle and descriptions of chronic trauma.
 See if you notice any similarities.